Xappium/xappium.uitest/README.md

 | CLI tool | Done |
 | Azure Pipelines | Needs Help |

+**NOTE** Android tools are tested and do work on Mac, however they do not currently work on Windows hosts.
+If you're an Android Guru and would like to help get this working on Windows hosts I'd love the PR!

 ## Configuration

 The UI Test AppManager is configured through a combination of local, embedded, and environment.
 This gives you a wide variety of configuration options and ways to customize your build.
 For example you may provide a `uitest.json` that contains common attributes for all builds... this will be automatically copied to the UI Test output directory.
 You may also conditionally embed a `uitest.ios.json` or `uitest.android.json` with the logical name `uitest.json`.
 Finally you may use various Environment variables to set the configuration dynamically in a CI build.
 The order of precedence is as follows: